codatio/codat-docs/docs/lending/overview.md

     <p>
       We automatically map your SMB customers' income statement and balance sheet to a single standard chart of accounts.
-This means you can compare across customers easily using{" "}
+This means you can compare across customers easily using.
+Explore {" "}
       <a href="/lending/enhanced-financials/overview">
         Enhanced Financials
       </a>